 The Start of the Sustainability Journey

 It’s a good start, but bloomon isn’t stopping there.
-The flower company is the first in the country to start selling the organic bouquet: a mixed bunch of 100% organic flowers.
+The flower company is the first in the country to start selling the Bio-bos: a mixed bunch of 100% organic flowers from Dutch certified growers.
 The company has also been working with Climate Neutral Group (CNG) since 2020 to meet their goal of reducing its Carbon Footprint, not just this year, but also in the long term.
 CNG awarded them ‘Climate Neutral Guaranteed’ certification in 2020, making those goals a reality.
-“Our goal is to take structural steps in the area of sustainability and thereby to also inspire the rest of the flower sector,” said Joris van der Els, Chief Sustainability Officer at bloomon.
+“Our goal is to take structural steps in the area of sustainability and thereby to also inspire the rest of the flower sector,” said Roy Barnhoorn, Sourcing & Sustainability manager at bloomon.

 Flower For People and the Planet

 The vision behind bloomon’s sustainability policy: flowers that make people and the planet happy.
 They are working according to the following four principles:

 - Happy flowers: collaborating with growers to grow healthy flowers with fewer pesticides, with the aim of 50% less pesticide use by 2025;

 - Happy planet: actively reducing the Carbon Footprint and offsetting what cannot (yet) be reduced by optimising delivery routes and increasing deliveries by bicycle or electric transport;

 - Happy people: sharing flower power with everyone – according to scientists, flowers make you happy and less stressed – which is important for customers and anyone else who needs a boost.

 - Happy workers: providing 100% transparency as to where all flowers come from and using 100% certified growers in 2022, growers who in turn offer their employees a fair salary and safe working conditions.